KORE - Knowledge sharing platform on Emergencies and Resilience

 21/08/2020

 Prosopis juliflora is a thorny, dominant and thirsty tree species that has invaded the main grazing areas in many countries in the Horn of Africa (HoA), posing a major threat to rural livelihoods.
 The scale of Prosopis expansion is dramatic in the region, e.g. more than one million hectares in both Kenya and Ethiopia, respectively.
 Widespread planting of Prosopis in Somalia took place in the 1980s as a response to deforestation during and after the Ethio-Somali war and subsequent droughts.
-Since then it has spread vigorously, invading at least 550,000 hectares in Somaliland alone.
+Since then, it has spread vigorously, invading at least 550,000 hectares in Somaliland alone.
 However, the Prosopis expansion in Somalia is at a relatively early stage compared to other countries in HoA and there is an opportunity to introduce management before it is too late.

-In addition, the management of Prosopis serves local communities while promoting enterprise development and economic growth.
+• On resilient livelihoods: The management of Prosopis serves local communities while promoting enterprise development and economic growth.
 It enables local groups, focusing on women and youth, to establish a range of commercial activities – from pod collection and milling to charcoal and feed production – that are profitable and self-sustaining.
 This further promotes linkages between local entrepreneurs and bigger, upstream market actors.

 No comments